 GVII – 1

 The Northbend – Tippecanoe figural cabin bottle represents everything that is great about our hobby.
-Besides being a great form and color, it is historically important, has a story and is extremely rare.
-We are grateful to have an example in our museum.
+Besides being a great form and color, the bottle is historically significant and is extremely rare.
+We are pleased to have this example in our museum.

 Read More: Mt.
 Vernon Glassworks Project

-Lot: 44 “North Bend” – “Tippecanoe” Historical Cabin Bottle, probably Mount Vernon Glass Works, Vernon, New York, circa 1840.
+Support images: Lot 44: “North Bend” – “Tippecanoe” Historical Cabin Bottle, probably Mount Vernon Glass Works, Vernon, New York, circa 1840.
 Log cabin form, deep emerald green, applied sloping collared mouth with ring – tubular pontil scar, ht.
-5 inches; (3/16 inch hole in the lower left base corner of the “Tippecanoe” side).
+5 inches; (3/16 inch hole in the lower-left base corner of the “Tippecanoe” side).
 GVII-1 Extremely rare, handsome, and a beautiful color.
 Of the few examples known, most have some damage with the corner hole being the predominant damage noted.
 Often associated with a mold flaw.
-Ex Edmund and Jayne Blaske collection, Warren “Bud” Lane collection.
-Norman C. Heckler & Company Auction #100, October 2012
+Ex Edmund and Jayne Blaske collection, Warren “Bud” Lane collection. – Norman C. Heckler & Company, Auction #100, October 2012

-Lot: 51 “North Bend” – “Tippecanoe” Historical Cabin Bottle, probably Mount Vernon Glass Works, Vernon, New York, circa 1840.
+Support images: Lot 51: “North Bend” – “Tippecanoe” Historical Cabin Bottle, probably Mount Vernon Glass Works, Vernon, New York, circa 1840.
 Log cabin form, deep emerald green, applied round collared mouth – pontil scar, ht.
-5 5/8 inches; (1/4 inch hole in upper right corner of “Tippecanoe” side with cracks in the lower roof and right side, 7/8 inch fissure in mouth and neck).
+5 5/8 inches; (1/4 inch hole in the upper right corner of “Tippecanoe” side with cracks in the lower roof and right side, 7/8 inch fissure in mouth and neck).
 GVII-1.
 Of the few examples known, most have some damage with the corner hole being the predominant damage noted.
 Long “stovepipe” neck may be unique for the cabin.
 Extremely rare and historically important.
-Property of The Strong, sold to benefit the museum’s collections fund.
-Norman C. Heckler & Company Auction.
+Property of The Strong, sold to benefit the museum’s collections fund. – Norman C. Heckler & Company.